bludit/documentation-english/developers/tags/index.md

 # Title: Tags
 <!-- Position: 6 -->
 ---
-Snipped codes to work with tags.
+Snippet code to work with tags.

 <div class="note">
 The following codes work in Bludit > v2.1